henry-oberholtzer/zen-minesweeper/README.md

 ### Bugs

 - On low numbers of mines in a large board (eg 10 in a 60 by 200 board) flood fill stutters a webpage

+### License

+Copyright (c) 2024 Henry Oberholtzer
+All graphics and coded licensed under a GNU GPLv3